cuthbertLab/music21/music21/documentation/source/installing/installLinux.rst

 After Installation
 -------------------------------

-After a successful installation, you may proceed to :ref:`usersGuide_01_Installing` to begin using `music21`.
+After a successful installation, you may proceed to :ref:`Notes usersGuide_02_notes` to begin using `music21`.